Edit on github

 Let's get started!

+If you do not wish to use the default SMTP server, you can configure your own.
 First, create a new integration of type SMTP by navigating to the Integrations Admin.

 Integrations Admin

 Click on the + New integration button.
+Fill out the fields as seen below:

 • Name: Provide a descriptive name such as Mail Service